Operation USE IT UP Underway is going down! Have you ever thought about your cleaning supplies? What all do you have going on in there?

 Donate, Throw Away, or Use Up:

 Be sure and clean out your little shoeboxes.
 Throw away things that are old, broken, used, or not worth giving away.
-If it can be donated, DONATE!
+Donate if it is new.
 Help another person out.
 If you have a smidge of something, use it up, don’t waste it.
-Do not use a full product when you have 12 products that are 1/2 used.
+Do not use a full product when you have twelve products that are 1/2 used.
 Use those products up and don’t be wasteful.

-Operation USE IT UP Underway is gonna happen and it will take over my home!
+Operation USE IT UP Underway is going to happen.